aejsmith/kboot/documentation/guide/installation.md

 On UEFI systems, KBoot must be installed to the EFI System Partition of the device to make bootable.
 UEFI defines 2 ways a boot loader can be installed.

-Firstly, it can be installed into a vendor-specific subdirectory of `/EFI` in the system partition, e.g. `/EFI/kboot`, and an entry can be added to the firmware's EFI boot manager (stored in NVRAM) that refers to the boot loader that should be then selectable as a boot option in the firmware.
+Firstly, it can be installed into a vendor-specific subdirectory of `EFI` in the system partition, e.g. `EFI/kboot`, and an entry can be added to the firmware's EFI boot manager (stored in NVRAM) that refers to the boot loader.
+That entry should then be selectable as a boot option in the firmware.
 This is the recommended way to install on internal hard drives.

 Secondly, it can be installed to a fallback location, i.e.
-`/EFI/boot/boot<arch>.efi`.
+`EFI/boot/boot<arch>.efi`.
 This is the location looked in if no boot manager entries are available for a device.
 This should be used to install to a removable device such as a USB stick, as boot manager entries created referring to a removable device would not be present if it were booted on another system.